Locksmith helping a customer in a neighborhood setting

 Licensing requirements for locksmiths vary significantly by state.
 As of 2026, approximately 15 states require a specific locksmith license, while others require a general contractor or business license.
 Hiring an unlicensed locksmith not only puts your security at risk -- it may leave you with no legal recourse if damage occurs.

-The fastest way to verify a license is to search your state's licensing board website.
+Licensed locksmiths have passed background checks and meet professional standards.
 For California, that's the Bureau of Security and Investigative Services (BSIS).
 For Texas, it's the Department of Public Safety.
+Choosing a state-licensed locksmith means hiring someone who is accountable and insured.

 • Verify the number on the state licensing board website